-We have read the information required by Item 16F of Form 20-F dated August 17, 2020 of Skillful Craftsman Education Technology Limited for the event that occurred on July 29, 2020 and have the following comments:
+We have read the information required by Item 16F of Form 20-F dated July 20, 2021 of Skillful Craftsman Education Technology Limited for the event that occurred on April 21, 2021 and have the following comments:

-- 1. We agree with the statements made in the paragraphs one in the section "Change in Registrant's Certifying Accountant" on pages 74 in so far as they relate to our Firm. - 2.
+- 1. We agree with the statements made in the paragraphs under the section "Item 16F.
+Change in Registrant's Certifying Accountant" in so far as they relate to our Firm. - 2.
 We have no basis on which to agree or disagree with other statements of the registrant contained therein.